 The Universities at Hagerstown follow a new model in education that was originally created through the Universities at Shady Grove.
 Various degree programs are offered at a location accessible to students in the Western Maryland region.
-Students seeking to complete a bachelor's degree after attending Frederick Community College will find bachelor's degree programs offered by Maryland State colleges like Frostburg, UMUC, UMCP, Towson and Salisbury.
-Among the majors offered during the daytime at the Hagerstown campus are accounting, business administration, criminal justice, cybersecurity, education, information systems management, investigative forensics, liberal studies, nursing, social science, social work and sociology.
-For more information, visit the website at www.hagerstown.usmd.edu.
+Students seeking to complete a bachelor's degree after attending Frederick Community College will find bachelor's degree programs offered by a number of Maryland State colleges at the Universities at Hagerstown.
+For more information, visit the website at www. hagerstown.usmd.edu.